intel/inference-model-manager/examples/grpc_client/README.md

 ### About

 `grpc_client.py` allows to make requests to endpoint which contains served Resnet model.
-To use it, you need some images in .jpg format or numpy array in .npy format.
+To use it for inference, you need some images in .jpg format or numpy array in .npy format.
 Default setting is to use certificate validation.
 You can change this behaviour by specifying `--no-ssl` flag.